usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

 Dioptra type structures also support defining a type as a mapping.
 This would generally be used to represent dictionaries.

-For example, we can represent the output of this function:
+For example, the output of this function:

 .. code-block:: python